jocobtt/jocobtt/README.md

 ------------
 - I like running, 日本語, biking, Python coding, and hiking
 - Pronouns: He/Him
 - I'm currently working on projects AI/ML integrated in web applications hosted on Firebase and Vercel.
+- Currently working on deploying models effeciently with KServe and Bentoml and managing Kubernetes environments with Karpenter.
 - I love IaC - especially with tools like Terraform and Pulumi.
 - I'm currently studying Full Stack Development with Vue and React hosted on platforms like Firebase and Vercel.
 - I'm working as an MLOps Engineer at Booz Allen Hamilton.